IIEleven11/SillyTavern_SimplePod_Fork/.github/readme.md

 # SillyTavern SimplePod One-Click Solution

 Welcome!
-This is a beginner-friendly, one-click Docker solution for running [SillyTavern SimplePod Fork](https://github.com/IIEleven11/SillyTavern_SimplePod_Fork) with a powerful, uncensored LLM (Rocinante-12B-v1.1-Q8_0.gguf) and full GPU acceleration.
+This is a beginner-friendly, one-click Docker solution for running [SillyTavern SimplePod Fork](https://github.com/IIEleven11/SillyTavern_SimplePod_Fork) with a powerful, uncensored LLM (Nevoria70b or Rocinante-12B-v1.1-Q8_0.gguf) and full GPU acceleration.

 ---